-After the completion of the set of four core courses with an average grade of no lower than “B”, usually at the end of the first year, the students will take the Part I qualifying exam consisting of questions from the following four courses: PHC 7066 Large Sample Theory, PHC 7090 Advanced Biostatistical Methods I, PHC 7091 Advanced Biostatistical Methods II and PHC 6068 Biostatistical Computing.
+After the completion of the set of four core courses, the students will take the Part I qualifying exam consisting of questions from the following four courses: PHC 7066 Large Sample Theory, PHC 7090 Advanced Biostatistical Methods I, PHC 7091 Advanced Biostatistical Methods II and PHC 6068 Biostatistical Computing.

 The Part II qualifying exam is an oral exam in which the student presents his or her proposal to the Ph.D. committee.
 After successfully passing Part I and Part II qualifying exams, the student is admitted to candidacy and must complete dissertation research, write and defend the dissertation (following Graduate School rules) and submit the dissertation to the Graduate School.